Tabletop RPG advice for little dragons

 Fighters on their own have a pretty good kit for fighting mages.
 Like Monks, they get a lot of attacks, meaning more opportunities to break a spellcaster’s concentration.
 They have a good amount of hit points.
 Their armor protects against much of the damage they face, and they get more ASIs than any other class, so it will be easier to take feats that protect you against other harmful spell effects.

 The Eldritch Knight subclass adds some magic to the Fighter’s already impressive offensive capabilities.
-Many of the spells you’ll be able to learn are defensive in nature, including Shield and Absorb Elements, both at level 3.
+Many of the spells you’ll be able to learn are defensive, including Shield and Absorb Elements, both at level 3.
 The Eldritch Knight also learns a few cantrips, such as Booming Blade, that can prevent enemy mages from trying to run away from you.
 As you level up, you gain abilities enabling you to make enemies more susceptible to your magic and eventually teleport right along with the enemy mages.

-Eldritch Knights can be built equally well with either Strength or Dexterity, and should have a decent Constitution score as well.
+Eldritch Knights can be built equally well with either Strength or Dexterity and should have a decent Constitution score as well.
 Some of your spells are powered by Intelligence, but there are plenty of spell options that don’t require a saving throw if you don’t want to boost Intelligence (so you can focus on taking feats instead).

 Paladin - Oath of the Watchers

-Thematically, Paladins are great mage hunters because they have a strict code of ethics that clearly defines who they will hurt and who they won’t; this can easily extend to magic users specifically and give some definition to what kinds of transgressions are punishable by death.
+Thematically, Paladins are great mage hunters because they have a strict code of ethics that clearly defines who they will hurt and who they won’t; this can easily extend to magic users and give some definition to what kinds of transgressions are punishable by death.
 Paladins gain some mechanical benefits that aid in mage hunting as well—most notably, their level 6 feature Aura of Protection, which gives a bonus to all saving throws, giving them great defense against enemy mages.

 The Oath of the Watchers subclass is themed around protecting the material plane from extraplanar threats, but this can easily be extended to dangerous magic users of any type.
 They gain some useful spells for combating enemy mages, including the always useful Counterspell at level 9, and they can use their Channel Divinity to grant the party advantage on Intelligence, Wisdom, and Charisma saving throws against magic.
 As they level up, they gain features to let the whole party act faster in combat, potentially neutralizing enemy mages before they’re able to act, and can eventually punish enemy casters in retaliation for casting spells.
-Some of the subclass features protect against extraplanar creatures, which might be wasted on a power-hungry human Wizard, but the subclass gets plenty of other anti-magic features.
+Some subclass features protect against extraplanar creatures, which might be wasted on a power-hungry human Wizard, but the subclass gets plenty of other anti-magic features.

 Note that Oath of the Ancients is also frequently suggested as a mage hunter subclass because of its aura, which gives resistance to all damage from enemy spells.
-This is an insanely powerful feature and can also make for a great mage hunter.
+This is an immensely powerful feature and can also make for a great mage hunter.
 Thematically, though, the Oath of the Watchers is a better fit with their oath being dedicated to rooting out evil magic threats.

 Like with Monks, there’s not a lot of room for feats in a Paladin build.
 Fortunately, Paladins don’t need a lot of help from feats.
 Mage Slayer is less necessary due to the Oath of the Watchers’ features, so if you do have room for a feat in this build, you can focus on feats like Resilient or Shield Master to improve your already impressive defenses.
-Note, though, that Paladins already have proficiency in Charisma and Wisdom saving throws (common for many magic attacks), and with the bonuses both the base Paladin and the Oath of the Watchers get to saving throws, even Resilient isn’t really necessary.
+Note, though, that Paladins already have proficiency in Charisma and Wisdom saving throws (common for many magic attacks), and with the bonuses both the base Paladin and the Oath of the Watchers get to saving throws, even Resilient isn’t necessary.

 As mage hunters, Oath of the Watchers Paladins are more than hunters—they’re investigators and arbiters of magical ethics.
 They seek out serious threats and are relentless in stopping them.
-Due to their oath and high Charisma, they’re also hard to dissuade from pursuing their targets once they’re marked as threats.
-Remember, Lawful Good doesn’t mean Lawful Nice, and this character’s enemies will learn that lesson well.
+Due to their oath and high Charisma, they’re also hard to dissuade from pursuing their targets once marked as threats.
+Remember: Lawful Good doesn’t mean Lawful Nice, and this character’s enemies will learn that lesson well.

 Ranger - Monster Slayer